-Pennsylvania and New Jersey governors have declared a State of Emergency in anticipation of part two of a roller coaster of winter weather after it brought some light snow overnight Friday, causing delayed openings for dozens of area schools.
+Pennsylvania and New Jersey governors have declared a State of Emergency in anticipation of part two of a roller coaster of winter weather.

-A Winter Storm Watch has been issued for parts of the area starting Saturday.
-The watch goes into effect Saturday at 1 p.m. and ends Sunday at 4 p.m.
+A Winter Storm Watch has been issued for parts of the area (mostly north and west), including Berks, Lehigh and Northampton counties, from 1 p.m.
+Saturday until 4 p.m.
+Sunday.
 The heaviest snowfall is expected over northern portions of our area.

-System number two won’t reach the area until Saturday between 5 p.m. and 8 p.m. but it will be packing a lot more moisture.
+System number two won’t reach the area until Saturday between 6 p.m. and 9 p.m., but it will be packing much more moisture.

-It should start as all snow or a wintry mix before changing to heavy rain by 10 p.m.-midnight Saturday through the overnight into Sunday morning.
+It should start as all snow or a wintry mix up north before changing to heavy rain late Saturday night through Sunday morning.

 Once the precipitation stops, we won’t be out of the woods.
-Arctic air will rush in Sunday and could cause flash freezing as temperatures plunge and wind chills fall below zero degrees Sunday night into Monday morning.
+Arctic air will rush in Sunday and could cause flash freezing as temperatures plunge and wind chills fall below zero degrees between 11 a.m. and 3 p.m.
+Sunday.

 Monday Morning Freeze